HGVSnomenclature/VarNomen/_recommendations/protein/variant/description/delins-desc.md

 	*	the description p.Arg76\_Cys77delinsSerTrp is correct, the description p.[Arg76Ser;Cys77Trp] is not correct.
 	*	two variants separated by one or more amino acids should be described individually and not as a “delins”.
 *	for all descriptions the **most C-terminal position** possible of the reference sequence is arbitrarily assigned to have been changed (_**3'rule**_).
-*	when the inserted amino acid sequence is large the insertion may be described by its length only, e.g. p.Arg456_Leu488delinsX[54]
+*	when the inserted amino acid sequence is large the insertion may be described by its length, e.g. p.Lys2\_Leu3insX[34] (open reading frame insertion) or p.Lys2\_Leu3insTer12 (translation stop in inserted sequence).
 	*	_**NOTE**_:	the inserted amino acid sequence can be derived from the description od the variant at DNA or RNA level.
 *	deletion/insertion variants extending the full-length amino acid sequence at the C-terminal end with one or more amino acids are described as [_Extension_](/recommendations/protein/variant/extension).
 *	deletion-insertion variants at the DNA or RNA level.